scorpido74/azure-docs.nl-nl/articles/dns/dns-delegate-domain-azure-dns.md

 ## <a name="prerequisites"></a>Vereisten

-U moet een domein naam hebben om te kunnen testen met die u in Azure DNS kunt hosten.
+You must have a domain name available to test with that you can host in Azure DNS .
 U moet het volledige beheer over dit domein hebben.
 Volledig beheer betekent ook de mogelijkheid om naamserverrecords (NS) voor het domein in te stellen.

-Het voorbeeld domein dat voor deze zelf studie wordt gebruikt, is contoso.net, maar u kunt uw eigen domein naam gebruiken.
+The example domain used for this tutorial is contoso.net, but use your own domain name.

 ## <a name="create-a-dns-zone"></a>Een DNS-zone maken

-1. Ga naar de [Azure Portal](https://portal.azure.com/) om een DNS-zone te maken.
-Zoek en selecteer **DNS-zones**.
+1. Go to the [Azure portal](https://portal.azure.com/) to create a DNS zone.
+Search for and select **DNS zones**.

    ![DNS-zone](./media/dns-delegate-domain-azure-dns/openzone650.png)

-1. Selecteer **DNS-zone maken**.
+1. Select **Create DNS zone**.
 1. Voer op de pagina **DNS-zone maken** de volgende waarden in en selecteer **Maken**:

    | **Instelling** | **Waarde** | **Details** |